Volkmann ischemic contracture is a deformity of the hand, fingers, and wrist caused by injury to the muscles of the forearm.

 Outcome is usually good for people with mild contracture.
 They may regain normal function of their arm and hand.
 People with moderate or severe contracture who need major surgery may not regain full function.

 Untreated, Volkmann contracture results in partial or complete loss of function of the arm and hand.

 When to Contact a Medical Professional

 Jobe MT.
-Compartment syndromes and Volkmann contracture.
+Compartment syndrome and Volkmann contracture.
 In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 74.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 74.

-- Last reviewed on 9/8/2014
+- Last reviewed on 9/22/2016

-- C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+- C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 A.D.A.M., Inc. is accredited by URAC, also known as the American Accreditation HealthCare Commission (www.urac.org).
 URAC's accreditation program is the first of its kind, requiring compliance with 53 standards of quality and accountability, verified by independent audit.
 A.D.A.M. is among the first to achieve this important distinction for online health information and services.
 Learn more about A.D.A.M.'s editorial process.
 A.D.A.M. is also a founding member of Hi-Ethics (www.hiethics.com) and subscribes to the principles of the Health on the Net Foundation (www.hon.ch).